FloppyPete/ProjectRoadmapper/UPDATE.md

 ## ✅ That's It!

-**For the user:** Paste this file into your project root, then tell Cursor:
+**For existing projects:** Tell Cursor:
 ```
-Read BOOTSTRAP.md and set up the workflow for this project
+Read UPDATE.md and update the workflow for this project
 ```

-Cursor will do everything automatically.
-No CLI needed.
-No manual copying.
-Just paste and ask. ✨

----

-## 🔄 Keeping Templates Updated

-**If you cloned ProjectRoadmapper:** Cursor will automatically check for updates when starting sessions.

-**If you just copied BOOTSTRAP.md:** To get latest templates, either:
+Cursor will:
-- Re-copy BOOTSTRAP.md from the latest ProjectRoadmapper repo
+- ✅ Pull latest updates from ProjectRoadmapper repo (if it exists)
-- Or tell Cursor: "Check if BOOTSTRAP.md is up to date with ProjectRoadmapper"

-This keeps all your projects using the latest workflow improvements!
+- ✅ Update only the workflow section in PROJECT_ROADMAP.md
+- ✅ Update SESSION_WORKING_TEMPLATE.md
+- ✅ Preserve all your existing project content
+- ✅ Create missing directories if needed

+**Safe for existing projects** - won't overwrite your sessions or roadmap content! ✨